TurboGears/tg2/docs/main/Wiki20/wiki20.rst

 immediately see the results.

-Point your browser at `http://localhost:8080/`_, and you'll see a nice little welcome page with the current time.
+Point your browser at `http://localhost:8080/`_, and you'll see a nice welcome page.
 You now have a working project!

 Controller and View
 =================================